dougal/acts_as_indexed/README.md

 ## Upgrading

-When upgrading it is recommended you delete the index directory and allow it to be rebuilt.
+When upgrading it is recommended to delete the index directory and allow it to be rebuilt.

 ## Usage

 ### Setup

-Add `acts_as_indexed` to the top of any models you want to index, along with a list of the fields you wish to be indexed.
+Add `acts_as_indexed` to any models to be indexed, along with a list of the fields to be indexed.

 ```ruby
 class Post < ActiveRecord::Base